matai-2024/employees/README.md

 # Employees

 A project I'm using to practice multi-input forms in react.
+Dokku :)

 ## To do:
 - [ ] Once the form is submitted, redirect the user to a page (or re-render) that says their data has been submitted.